 Cameron County reports 3 coronavirus-related deaths

+Since the pandemic started, 1,066 people in Cameron County have died as a result of the virus.

-Cameron County also reported that 180 people tested positive for the virus, bringing the total number of confirmed cases to 23,492.
+Cameron County also reported that 47 people had tested positive for the virus, which brought the total number of confirmed cases to 23,709.

 More News